Bella Hadid Spreads Her Legs & Flashes Cleavage In Risque Instagram Photo

-Bella Hadid has been in a wild party mood the entire day.
+Bella Hadid has been in a wild party mood for the entire day.
 The gorgeous model is celebrating her boyfriend’s birthday with all the pomp and (lack of) ceremony befitting a vibrant, young couple in their 20s.

 As a result, the Palestinian-American beauty has been dropping sizzling snaps on social media all day long to let everyone know how the party was progressing.

 In her latest photo share, the 22-year-old stunner turned the heat up on Instagram after posting a couple of racy photos in which she unapologetically flaunted her assets.
-Just like the rest of the photos shared today to Instagram, the two snaps were meant as a tribute to the birthday boy, Canadian singer The Weeknd – who turned 29-years-old today.
+Just like the rest of the photos shared today to Instagram, the two snaps were meant as a tribute to the birthday boy, Canadian singer The Weeknd, who turned 29-years-old today.

 In the photos, Bella showed off her spectacular figure in a saucy black latex outfit, which featured a tiny crop bustier and skintight pants.
 Needless to say, the sexy ensemble fit her like a glove, clinging to her every curve.